Fritak/tesco-api-php/readme.md

-Facebook Messenger Platform PHP API for bots.
+Library for communication with TESCO api.
 ========================

 This code is for communication with NEW tescolabs API.